 I made two attempts at starting a Value Added Service business.
 First in 2002 (Cedarview technologies) and the second time in 2005 (Voltron).
 On each occasion, we had great ideas and even got registered by the network operators but the will to survive took over.
 We had no funding and guys were not ready to sweat it out.
 So, the businesses died naturally.
 This is still an area of business (though crowded) that I feel need disruption in Nigeria.

 Before the attempt to start VAS business, I started a n ICT firm (SystemGenii) with 3 of my classmates from the universities – Obafemi Awolowo University.
 We were just fresh from school and had little knowledge about running a business but we were blessed with technical skills.
-Our service offerings were simple: web design, networking (LAN & WAN), printer toner recycling and off course PC assembling & supplies.
+Our service offerings were simple: web solutions development, network solutions design & implementation (LAN & WAN), printer toner recycling and PC assembling & supplies.
 We had huge ambition, got some cool projects on-going but the union didn’t last.
 Something was wrong with the governance.
 End result?
 We all went on our different ways.
 I hope to be able to share what I learnt through the process in a blog post soon.

-I also got involved in e-commerce.
-Joined a team to co-found eazeemarket in 2006 but guess we launched before the market was ready.
+I also got involved in an e-commerce.
+I co-founded eazeemarket in 2006 to provide a marketplace service but guess we launched before the market was ready.
 And as you would expect, the business died a natural death.

-My first degree was in Electronic & Electrical Engineering from Obafemi Awolowo University, Ile-Ife, Nigeria (2002) and a Masters of Business Administration degree from Manchester Business School, United Kingdom (2009).
-Others are mostly online via coursera.org.
+My first degree was a B.Sc in Electronic & Electrical Engineering from Obafemi Awolowo University, Ile-Ife, Nigeria (2002) and a Masters of Business Administration degree from Manchester Business School, United Kingdom (2009).
+Others are mostly online via Coursera and Udemy.

 You can find out more about me and my on-going adventures by reading about my projects.